JADE-V-V/JADE/docs/source/usage/folders.rst

 In case of benchmarks that are composed by more than one run, all the inputs are reunited in a sub-folder (e.g. ``<JADE_root>\Benchmark inputs\Oktavian``.

+``<JADE_root>\Benchmark inputs\VRT`` folder is especially important.
+Here, in specific subfolders, can be found all additional files required by the benchmark inputs (e.g. weight window files, irradiation files, reactions file, etc.)

 Code
 ====
 ``<JADE_root>\Code`` contains the JADE GitHub repo itself.
 All the source code is contained here toghether with the following subfolders:

-Default Settings
+default_settings
    Contains all JADE default settings.
 On the first JADE instance these are copied to the ``<JADE_root>\Configuration`` folder.
 They can be restored by a dedicated utility function available from the main menu.

 docs
    Contains all files related to this documentation.
 Here, local version of the documentations can be found.

-Installation Files
+install_files
     Contains files to be used during the first JADE run.
 They have not any appeal to the general user.

-Templates
+templates
     Contains all the Microsoft Office and Word templates to be used during post-processing.
 In case of user-defined benchmarks that are based on specific templates, these need to be added here.

+tests
+    Contains all the .py files to be run with pytest and folder containing files useful for the testing activity

 Configuration
 =============